mehmetcolgecen/AWS/python/hands-on/flask-05-Handling-Forms-and-SQL-with-Flask-Web-Application/README.md

 ## Part 3 - Write a Sample Web Application with forms and database implementation on GitHub Repo

-- Create folder named `flask-03-handling-forms-and-sql-on-ec2-linux2` within `clarusway-python-workshop` repo

-- Write an application with form handling and save the complete code as `app-form-handling.py` under `hands-on/flask-03-handling-forms-and-sql-on-ec2-linux2` folder.

-- Import Flask modules

-- Create an object named app

-- Create a function named `home` which uses template file named `index.html` given under `templates` folder,
-- send your name as template variable, and assign route of no path ('/')

-- Write a function named `greet` which uses template file named `greet.html` given under `templates` folder
-- and assign to the static route of ('/greet')

-- Write a function named `login` which uses `GET` and `POST` methods,
-- and template files named `login.html` and `secure.html` given under `templates` folder
-- and assign to the static route of ('login')

-- Add a statement to run the Flask application which can be reached from any host on port 80.

 - Write an application with database implementation using `MySQL` and save the complete code as `app-with-mysql.py` under `hands-on/flask-03-handling-forms-and-sql-on-ec2-linux2` folder.